mauroalberti/geoSurfDEM/README.md

 Save the geosurface as a VTK file and then you can use it in the geoSurfDEM application.

+##Results

-Before that we see how are the DEM and the VTK plane data in Paraview.
+We see how are the DEM and the VTK plane data in Paraview.

 You can import the DEM when in x-y-z format (could create with Saga), then applying a Table to Point filter, while the VTK format is directly read.
 Here a nadiral view.